DerellLicht/mingw_libs/readme.md

 lib: libzplay.a
 inc: libzplay.h
 dll: libzplay.dll
-This library enables playback of .mp3, .wav, .flac audio files from a WinAPI application.
+This library enables playback of .mp3, .wav, .flac, .ogg audio files from a WinAPI application.

 Note that libzplay.dll will need to be distributed with the application, since it does not come with Windows.